HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ## Data to Prepare

 Most major search engines have a human-powered relevance measurement system which acts as an oracle for completeness and correctness.
-It also lets you measure how good you are relative to your competitors [[Nikhil Dandekar]][Quroa: How does Google measure the quality of their search results?]
+It also lets you measure how good you are relative to your competitors [[Quroa: How does Google measure the quality of their search results?]][How does Google measure the quality of their search results?]

 1. Generate a sample of a few thousand search queries
 2. Issue those search queries on your search engine